rimsharizv/Dessert-Dash/README.md

 Author: Rimsha Rizvi

 ## Description
-Dessert Dash is a delightful iOS application that allows users to browse and discover dessert recipes.
+Dessert Dash is an iOS application that allows users to browse and discover dessert recipes.
 Using the MealDB API, the app fetches a variety of dessert recipes, displaying them in an easy-to-use interface.
 Users can view details of each recipe, including ingredients and instructions, with a focus on simplicity and user-friendliness.

 ## Key Features
 - **Recipe Browsing**: Browse a list of dessert recipes fetched from the MealDB API.